thatquantumguy/qvm/RenderingManifests.md

 ---

 © 2025 thatquantumguy.
-This README and all contents of this repository are licensed under the Apache License, Version 2.0.
+This document and all contents of this repository are licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for full terms.